Yarrow Ecovillage: History

 Interest in sustainable settlements increased in the 1990s.
 In 1991, Robert Gilman and Diane Gilman co-authored a study called "Ecovillages and Sustainable Communities" for Gaia Trust.
 That led to a conference with the same title in Findhorn, Scotland, in 1995.
 According to Ross Jackson, co-founder of Gaia Trust, "somehow they had struck a chord that resonated far and wide.
 The word 'ecovillage', which was barely four years old at the time, thus became part of the language of the Cultural Creatives."

 In the late 1990s a group formed to consider the idea of building an ecovillage in the Fraser Valley of British Columbia.
 That led to the purchase of a former dairy farm in Yarrow in 2002.
 The farm was originally owned by the Heinrichs family, who purchased it from Chauncey Eckert soon after the village of Yarrow was founded.

 The Yarrow group grew rapidly from six founding members.
 The Yarrow Ecovillage Society (YES) Cooperative was formed in August, 2002 and the members engaged in a series of activities to conceptualize and design the ecovillage.
 Their "co-design" process, initiated that October, consisted of three steps: 1) brainstorming workshops within the group, 2) consultation with City officials, and 3) public meetings with the local community.
 They repeated these three steps several times.
 This served to build support with the City planning staff and in the neighbouring community.

 Following the consultation process, the ecovillage submitted its request for rezoning.
 The rezoning process occurred in two stages.
 The first, approved in August, 2004, was a commercial-residential zone on a small parcel of the property on Yarrow Central road.
 This allowed for a mix of retail businesses and residences above them.
 The second stage, approved in July, 2006, rezoned the remaining five acres formerly zoned "rural residential" to an "ecovillage zone."
 This increased the land's maximum density from 5 to 40, or more, residences.
 Chilliwack Mayor Clint Hames called this "the first ecovillage zone in Canada."
 The ecovillage purchased its first commercial entity, the Yarrow Deli, located on a neighbouring property, in October 2006.

 With the achievement of Ecovillage zoning in 2006, work began on roads and infrastructure.
-Two timber frame duplexes were started in 2008, but construction was halted when the worldwide financial crisis tightened up credit and delayed a major construction loan.
+Two timber frame duplexes were started in 2008, but construction was halted when the 2008 financial crisis tightened credit and delayed a major construction loan.
 Construction on the duplexes resumed in early 2009 and the first was completed in August, 2009.
 In January 2010, a new site plan was completed.
 The plan included two cohousing communities, the first of which, Groundswell Cohousing was to be a total 31 (later expanded to 33) units to be completed in 2014.

 Components

-The Yarrow Ecovillage is organized in five main components: The organic farm, multigenerational cohousing, mixed use commercial, senior cohousing and a learning centre.
+The Yarrow Ecovillage is organized in two main components: An organic farm and a cohousing community.